 Portman, Manchin Introduce Bipartisan FIGHT Fentanyl Act to Permanently Schedule Fentanyl-Related Substances

-Legislation Vital to Federal Efforts to Keep this Deadly Synthetic Drug Out of American Communities
+Legislation Vital to Federal Efforts, Especially During COVID-19 Pandemic, to Keep Deadly Synthetic Drug Out of American Communities

-WASHINGTON, DC –U.S. Senators Rob Portman (R-OH) and Joe Manchin (D-WV) today introduced the bipartisan Federal Initiative to Guarantee Health by Targeting (FIGHT) Fentanyl Act to permanently schedule illicitly manufactured and deadly fentanyl.
+WASHINGTON, DC – U.S. Senators Rob Portman (R-OH) and Joe Manchin (D-WV) today introduced the bipartisan Federal Initiative to Guarantee Health by Targeting (FIGHT) Fentanyl Act to permanently schedule illicitly manufactured and deadly fentanyl.
 In February 2018, the Drug Enforcement Administration (DEA) issued a temporary scheduling order to schedule fentanyl-related substances that has allowed federal law enforcement authorities to bring criminal actions against individuals who manufacture, distribute, or handle fentanyl-related substances.
-This scheduling order is set to expire on February 6, 2020.
+This scheduling order is set to expire on May 6, 2022.
 The FIGHT Fentanyl Act codifies DEA precedent to permanently schedule fentanyl-related substances.

-“Fentanyl has hit Ohio communities particularly hard.
-In 2017 alone, we had a record 3,523 overdose deaths attributable to fentanyl-related substances,” said Senator Portman.
+“Fentanyl hit Ohio communities particularly hard, especially during the ongoing COVID-19 pandemic.
+The most recent 12-month data we have shows the highest number of overdose deaths in the history of the United States and I’m deeply troubled that the full-year data for 2020 will be even higher,” said Senator Portman.
 “This deadly, synthetic drug knows no zip code and is devastating individuals and families all across the country.
-This bipartisan legislation is vital to our efforts to keep fentanyl out of our communities, and I urge my colleagues to join Senator Manchin and I in passing this common-sense legislation.”
+This bipartisan legislation is vital to our efforts to keep fentanyl out of our communities, and I urge my colleagues to join Senator Manchin and me in passing this common-sense legislation.”